TrentonZero/trentonzero.github.io/_posts/2021-04-20-she-will-be-there.md

 "It's Saturday, Mr. Gibbons.
 We'll have chapel tomorrow.
 On Sunday.
 I'm sure your wife will be there then."

-She felt a little guilty about the small lie, but Mr. Gibbons could never keep his dates straight and it ended the conversation.
+She felt a little guilty about the small lie, but Mr. Gibbons could never keep his dates straight, and it ended the conversation.